Project

 Project Description

-• Elkus Manfredi’s approach to this campus planning project was to understand the strategic plan of the institution, to analyze existing assets and resources, and to develop a framework for renovation and new building that would support the strategic vision.
+• Elkus Manfredi’s approach was to understand the strategic plan of the institution, analyze existing assets and resources, and develop a framework for renovation and new construction that would support the strategic vision.

-• An outcome of this strategic partnership with the University has been multiple renovation projects to existing academic, administrative facilities and library spaces and the addition of a new state-of-the-art science center.
+• This strategic partnership with the University has resulted in multiple renovation projects to existing academic and administrative facilities and library spaces, the new 400,000-sf 1,100-bed Living and Learning Center, plus the addition of a new state-of-the-art science center.

 Rendering credit: Elkus Manfredi Architects